gregorij89/plex-separate-media-parts-agent/README.md

 - … similarly subtitles for other languages …
 - Trailers /or any other folder for local assets/

 The good thing here is, that majority of plex clients will choose the best configuration for them.
 So for example my PC on local network choose 4k HDR hevc video with Atmos audio track.
-When I open the same movie in the remote web browser, the client will choose 720p avc video with aac stereo audio track, etc. So the spectator is always served with the best looking content, that his device can handle.
+When I open the same movie in remote web browser, the client will choose 720p avc video with aac stereo audio track, etc. So the spectator is always served with the best looking content, that his device can handle.

 ## What is needed